To Each According to Their Need

 Institutions prefer fixed answers.
 They decide in advance what people are allowed to need, then build systems to deliver just that.

 Anything outside the frame is treated as confusion, dishonesty, or failure.
+You needed food, not housing help.
+You needed housing help, not a vote on how the money is spent.

 From Support to Collective Action